JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

 ```
 {id="mutability-kotlin"}

-Read more about immutability in the [Kotlin coding conventions](coding-conventions.md#immutability).
+Read more about immutability on the [Kotlin coding conventions](coding-conventions.md#immutability) page.

 ## Covariance

 In Java, you can't pass a collection with a descendant type to a function that takes a collection of the ancestor type.
 For example, if `Rectangle` extends `Shape`, you can't pass a collection of `Rectangle` elements to a function that takes a collection of `Shape` elements.
-To make the code compilable, use the type `? extends Shape`, so the function can take collections with any inheritors of `Shape`:
+To make the code compilable, use the `? extends Shape` type so the function can take collections with any inheritors of `Shape`:

 ```java
 // Java